There have been many variations to 78-year-old Howard Schoor’s work throughout his years along the Jersey Shore, and beyond.

 The avid traveler is an engineer turned entrepreneur, inventor, home builder, bank owner, who went on to become one of the area’s staunchest philanthropists and humanitarians.

-After 25 years leading Schoor DePalma, he turned his attention to home construction and land development by way of SGS Communities, HMS Consulting, and Woodstone Companies before trying a hand in the world of finance through the creation of Community Bank of New Jersey, serving as Director of Midlantic/Merchants National Bank and New Era Bank, on the Board of First Pioneer Farm Credit Association’s Customer Service Council, and on the Board of Directors of YHD and Foxtons North America.
+After 25 years leading Schoor DePalma, he turned his attention to home construction and land development by way of SGS Communities, HMS Consulting, and Woodstone Companies before trying a hand in the world of finance in Freehold, NJ through the creation of Community Bank of New Jersey, serving as Director of Midlantic/Merchants National Bank and New Era Bank, on the Board of First Pioneer Farm Credit Association’s Customer Service Council, and on the Board of Directors of YHD and Foxtons North America in West Long Branch, NJ.

 Today, Schoor, who now calls Asbury Park [and Florida] home, has launched yet another career as an artist.
 And in the ilk of the trailblazing spirit that made him a successful businessman, Schoor has coined a new term for his artwork.
 As Picasso is known for cubism, and Warhol for his pop art, Schoor will be known for his trianglism.